jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 In unsafe code there is a trick to allocate memory on the stack, which is not managed by the garbage collector (GC), using the `stackalloc` keyword.
 While stack space is limited, it is useful for small arrays (say < 256 bytes) since you avoid the need for the garbage collector (GC) to clean up the memory once you are done.
-Stack based memory is cleaned up automatically once you return from the method in which you allocated it.
+Stack-based memory is cleaned up automatically once you return from the method in which you allocated it.

-Since C# 7.2 you can use `stackalloc` in managed code aswell, with the limitation that you have to allocate it into a `Span<T>`.
+Since C# 7.2 you can use `stackalloc` in managed code as well, with the limitation that you have to allocate it into a `Span<T>`.
 I will use this technique to avoid allocating the scratch buffers that hold `msecs` and `days`.

 Since I will be using the `MemoryMarshal` class to write the values (using `ref`) into the allocated `Span<byte>` instances, I need to move the fields I used from the `TimeSpan`s into local variables.